-The Type I and Type III have both run for more than five decades.
-Their designs have seen several changes over the years due to brand innovation, shift in trends, wartime, manufacturing costs/efficiency etc. Aside from the condition and design (a rare design is naturally more sought after) of the garment, age plays the biggest role in determining the worth of a vintage Levi’s jacket.
+Type I and Type III have both run for more than five decades.
+Their designs have seen several changes over the years due to brand innovation, shifts in trends, wartime, manufacturing costs/efficiency, etc. Aside from the condition and design (a rare design is naturally more sought after) of the garment, age plays the biggest role in determining the worth of a vintage Levi’s jacket.
 Below is a list of features to take into consideration when dating vintage Levi’s jackets, beginning with the first things to look for.

 Design: Type I, II, or III?

 First off, start by determining the design of your jacket.
-Authentic Type I and II jackets are very sought after by collectors nowadays and commonly sell on the second market (e.g. eBay) for $1,000 – $6,000 US Dollars.
+Authentic Type I and II jackets are very sought after by collectors nowadays and commonly sell on the secondary market (e.g. eBay) for $1,000 – $6,000 US Dollars.

-Should you be lucky enough dig out one of these from the attic of an older relative, there are ways to determine its production age and estimate its worth, but I’ll get back to that in a bit.
+Should you be lucky enough to dig out one of these from the attic of an older relative, there are ways to determine its production age and estimate its worth, but I’ll get back to that in a bit.

 Type III (1962-present)